 Corals have been around for 500 million years (for comparison, humans have been here for only 2 million).
 So within their DNA they have the tools to deal with change — just not as quickly as it's happening now.
 So scientists have been going to areas where corals have been subjected to abuse — like Oahu, where some corals survived raw sewage being dumped on them, or Australia, with the aforementioned mass-bleaching events, or even the Red Sea, where corals survive high temperatures — and collecting samples of what's left.

-Retrotransposons, also known as "jumping genes," are genes that replicate and mutate and are found in algae.
-In 2017, researchers from King Abdullah University of Science and Technology in Saudi Arabia discovered that the genes could handle higher heat temperatures .
-The genes would make the algae that lives amongst coral reefs more heat tolerant.
-Therefore if the algae can survive higher temperatures, then the hope is that coral would follow suit.
+Retrotransposons, also known as "jumping genes," are genes that replicate and mutate.
+In 2017, researchers from King Abdullah University of Science and Technology in Saudi Arabia discovered genes associated with heat resistance in the symbiotic algae that live within corals.
+The genes would make the algae more heat-tolerant, and if the algae can survive higher temperatures, the hope is that corals would, too.

 6. Adding electricity